 The four main restrictive clauses you can use when it comes to employees are:

-• non-solicitation of clients
+- non-solicitation of clients

-• non-dealing with clients
+- non-dealing with clients

-• non-poaching of staff
+- non-poaching of staff

 You may have heard of them before but never really known how or when to use them but they can be vital when things go wrong with an employee.

-So, you want to nip this sort of behaviour in the bud and create an iron-clad contract when they first start employment with you.
-Start by including a non-solicitation of clients and non-dealing with clients clause in their initial contract.
+We’re probably correctly assuming you want to nip this sort of behaviour in the bud.
+To do that, you’ll need to create an iron-clad contract when an employee first starts working with you.
+Start by including a non-solicitation of clients and a non-dealing with clients clause in their initial contract.

-Next, you’ll want to get a policy in place.
-In this you should reserve the right to look at all incoming and outgoing work emails from their work devices.
+After you’ve created your contract, you’ll want to create a policy.
+In the policy, you should reserve the right to look at all incoming and outgoing work emails from their work devices.
 It’s also helpful to have a call recording system for the purpose of training and quality control.

 Restrictive covenants act as an invaluable safety net to business owners when used in the right way.
 Some business owners have been met with court action when the clauses have been used to excess.
-It's something that the courts are really trying to stamp out so be aware of being too restrictive when it comes to your employees and always make sure that you seek specialist advice to get it right the first time.
+It's something that the courts are really trying to stamp out, so be aware of being too restrictive when it comes to your employees and always make sure that you seek specialist advice to get it right the first time.